ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-1.md

 History is written by the victors, but in crypto, it is usually written by the survivors.

 If you look at the stablecoin market today, it looks like a boring, solved problem.
 You have Tether (USDT) and Circle (USDC) acting as the digital checking accounts for the entire industry.
-They are monolithic, centralised, and—boringly—reliable.
+They are monolithic, centralised, and - boringly - reliable.
 They work because they rely on the oldest trick in finance: for every digital dollar here, there is a real dollar sitting in a bank vault somewhere (or at least, a very liquid Treasury bill).

 But it wasn't always this way.

-To understand where we are going—and why the future of money might actually be built on Bitcoin—we have to look back at the graveyard of good intentions.
+To understand where we are going - and why the future of money might actually be built on Bitcoin - we have to look back at the graveyard of good intentions.
 We have to look at the "algo-stables," the DAOs, and the spectral ghosts of projects that promised us decentralised stability and delivered absolute ruin.

 ### The First Arrow: BitUSD (2014)

-Long before DeFi was a buzzword, two of crypto's most controversial figures—Dan Larimer (who went on to found EOS) and Charles Hoskinson (who founded Cardano)—were building **BitShares**.
+Long before DeFi was a buzzword, two of crypto's most controversial figures - Dan Larimer (who went on to found EOS) and Charles Hoskinson (who founded Cardano) - were building **BitShares**.

 BitShares was lightyears ahead of its time.
 It was a delegated proof-of-stake blockchain when Bitcoin was the only game in town.
 And its crown jewel was **BitUSD**.